jakobzhao/geog595/04_data/pe.md

 ![](img/drag-to-db.png)

-By doing so, the database `tweets.db` can store and manage all the three data tables, in terms of `geotweets`, `states` and `pop`. `geotweets` is points data, `states` is a polygon data, and `pop` is an atrribute data.
-It is relatively convenient to manage (spatial) databse with spatialite.
-You do not need to worry about not storing all the assoicted files like shapefile, and it is very easy for data migration and reuse.
+By doing so, the database `tweets.db` can store and manage all the three data tables, in terms of `geotweets` - geographic point feature, `states` - a polygon feature and `pop` - an attribute table.
+Apparently, it is relatively convenient to manage (spatial) databse with spatialite.
+You do not need to worry about storing all the assoicted files like shapefile, and it is also very easy for data migration and reuse.

 ## 3. Deliverable

-You are expected to walk through this instruction, try to practice on how to store the geo-tagged tweets to a spatialite database and visualize it in QGIS platform.
-More importantly, by learning this practical exercise, you are expected to manage the research data on a spatial database.
+You are expected to walk through this instruction, practice how to store the geo-tagged tweets to a spatialite and visualize it in QGIS platform.
+More importantly, by learning this practical exercise, you are expected to manage the research data onto a spatial database.

 So, to submit your deliverable, please,
 - Share a spatialite database of your research data to the **Canvas Dropbox** of this practical exercise.
 (30 POINTS)

 - Along with the database, please also attach a word document or a pdf file  to describe what the tables/layers in the database are and how they are related to your research questions.
 (20 POINTS)